Trump slammed for not rejecting conspiracy theory Kamala Harris is ineligible for vice presidency

 Biden campaign calls Trump comments 'abhorrent'

-Asked about the unfounded and widely refuted claims during Thursday’s press briefing at the White House, Trump responded, “I heard it today that she doesn't meet the requirements” before adding, “I have no idea if that's right.”
+Asked about the unfounded and widely refuted claims during a press briefing at the White House, Trump responded, “I heard it today that she doesn't meet the requirements” before adding, “I have no idea if that's right.”

 TRUMP CAMPAIGN BLASTS 'PHONY' KAMALA HARRIS